 The Gross Vehicle Weight Rating (GVWR) or the maximum front and rear Gross Axle

-Weight Ratings are determined by the components installed from the factory.
-(Axle weight ratings are listed on the certification label on the driver's door jamb.)
+Weight Ratings are determined by the components installed from the factory on to the vehicle and their designed specifications.
+(Axle weight ratings are listed on certification label on the driver's door jamb.)

 GVWR